PROTECT

 Rain barrels are fantastic for capturing runoff from rooflines under a downspout.

-Broken walkway and driveway surfaces like stone or pebble allow water to better soak into the ground.
+Broken walkway and driveway surfaces, like stone or pebble, allows water to soak into the ground.

 Native Plants Protect Water Quality